blancavazquez/LLM-ACS/scripts/readme.md

 Run the script "Training_LLM.py".
 In our study, we trained: BERT, BioClinicalBert, BioBert, and BioGPT.

 ## Building multi-label classifiers using trained word embeddings models
-Run the script "WordEmbeddings_MLmodels.py".
+Run the script "ML_wordembeddings.py".
 In our study, we trained: XGBoost, KNN, SVM, and LR.

 ## Building multi-label classifiers using pretrained LLM models
-Run the script "LLM_MLmodels.py".
+Run the script "ML_LLM.py".
 In our study, we trained: XGBoost, KNN, SVM, and LR.

-# Steps for externak validation
+# Steps for external validation